 - 1. No attorney shall knowingly permit or cause to permit his or her password to be utilized by anyone other than an authorized employee of his or her office. - 2.
-Once registered, the attorney shall be responsible for all documents filed with his or her password.
-Use of the login and password to file documents will have the same effect as an original signature under FRCP Rule 11. - 3.
-Registration for a login and password is governed by paragraph I(F).

-4. An attorney admitted pro hac vice must register for a login and password in accordance with these Administrative Procedures.
-The \$50 fee must be mailed to the clerk at the time the motion for pro hac vice admission is electronically filed.
+Once registered, the attorney shall be responsible for all documents filed with his or her password. - 3.
+Registration for a login and password is governed by paragraph I(F). - 4.
+An attorney admitted pro hac vice must register for a login and password in accordance with these Administrative Procedures and pay the requisite \$50 fee.